Raging California Wildfire Swells to 5th Largest in State History

 0:00

-A massive fire in Northern California grew again July 30 to nearly 610 square miles—bigger than the city of Los Angeles—making it the fifth-largest fire in state history.
+A massive fire in Northern California grew again on July 30 to nearly 610 square miles—bigger than the city of Los Angeles—making it the fifth-largest fire in state history.

 Nearly 6,000 fire personnel were battling the expansive blaze, aided by 41 helicopters, 521 fire engines, and nearly 200 bulldozers.
-The fire was 18 percent contained by Wednesday, according to See.
+The fire was 18 percent contained by July 31, according to See.

 Crews were able to close 50 miles of fire line so far, See said.

-Garrett Sjolund, Butte County Fire Chief, said some people have been able to return home after being evacuated for the past few days.
+Garrett Sjolund, Butte County fire chief, said some people have been able to return home after being evacuated for the past few days.
 There still could be hot spots around the homes, and residents were cautioned to look for any fire dangers, he said.

 Evacuation orders in north Chico and south Cohasset, a city about 18 miles northeast of Chico, were reduced to evacuation warnings as the fire moved away from some residential areas.